Mayfair Yang: Early life and education

 Yang was born in Taipei, Taiwan.
-She received all three of her degrees from the University of California, Berkeley, a B.A. in 1979 with a double major in anthropology and Chinese, an M.A. in 1981 and a Ph.D. in 1986, both in anthropology.
+She received all three of her degrees from the University of California, Berkeley, receiving a B.A. in 1979 with a double major in anthropology and Chinese, a M.A. in 1981, and a Ph.D. in 1986, both in anthropology.

 Academic career

 Yang started out as an assistant professor in the Department of Anthropology at University of California, Santa Barbara, then in 2004, became professor in two departments: Religious Studies and East Asian Languages & Cultural Studies.
 She was director and professor of Asian Studies at the University of Sydney in Australia in 2007–2009.
-Yang has also received research fellowships from the University of Michigan, University of Chicago, Peking University, Academia Sinica in Taiwan, Institute for Advanced Study at Princeton, Center for the Study of World Religions at Harvard University, Fudan University in Shanghai, Asia Research Institute of the National University of Singapore, and the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göettingen, Germany.
+Yang has also received research fellowships from the University of Michigan, University of Chicago, Peking University, Academia Sinica in Taiwan, Institute for Advanced Study in Princeton, Center for the Study of World Religions at Harvard University, Fudan University in Shanghai, Asia Research Institute of the National University of Singapore, and the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göettingen, Germany.
 She has been invited to give lectures in Europe, Asia, Australia, and the U.S. She is the founding director of the UCSB Confucius Institute and has supervised the program since 2015.